Assoc. Prof. Veit Schwämmle

 behavior (ref).

-Peptide representations for deep
+Peptide representations for deep learning

 In collaboration with the